LittleClumsy/ToDo_CLI/docs/source/config_controller.md

 ## Install config file

 This function will install the config file if it doesn't exist.
-It will also create the config directory if it doesn't exist.

 Returns `True` if the config file was installed, `False` if it already existed.